-Our Montessori programs for each age group incorporate a blended approach to learning; optimizing the learning capacities of children from a developmental, pedagogical, and child lead perspective.
-The program and curriculum meet all provincial learning requirements and follow BrightPath philosophies on learning and development.
+Our Montessori programs for each age group incorporates a blended approach to learning; optimizing the learning capacities of children from a developmental, pedagogical, and child lead perspective.
+The program and curriculum meets all provincial learning requirements and follows BrightPath philosophies on learning and development.

 (6 weeks-18 months)

 Our Bambini program addresses the crucial role that the development of trust plays in a human being’s development.
 Our educators understand how important it is to respond to a child’s communication- whether it is the communication of a physical or an emotional need.
 By being responded to in the moment, children develop a sense of being cared for, loved, respected and accepted.
 Our environment encourages these little ones to freely move about.
 As they encounter different materials in their specially designed classroom, the children begin to absorb the impressions that will form the basis of their understanding of the world.
 (Infant Program only available in select locations)

 Toddler Program (12 months-2.5 years)